NtsoaBe/streaming_project/README.md

     --partitions 4 \
     --replication-factor 1
 ```
-Step 5- Open a new terminal, and create connect to ksqldb with ksqldb client then create all stream that we need to retrieve data from Kafka
+Step 5- Open a new terminal, you need to stay in the docker_folder folder to perform these step, and create connect to ksqldb with ksqldb client then create all stream that we need to retrieve data from Kafka
 ```bash
 docker compose exec ksqldb-cli  ksql http://ksqldb-server:8088